kristinemlarson/gnssrefl/docs/pages/README_install.md

 ## Local Python Install for Linux/MacOS

-As of gnssrefl version 3.9.0 you are allowed to run any python version >= 3.9.
+As of gnssrefl version 3.19.4, python version >= 3.10 is required.
 To allow this we had to change how the package is built; we now use meson.
 If you have problems with the install, please let us know by posting a github Issue.